 - Medicare Part D plans may vary year to year.
 You should review your Medicare Part D plan each year to determine whether the plan has changed and whether your prescription drugs that were covered in the past will be covered during the coming year.

-- You will have an annual enrollment period between October 15 and December 7 of each year to enroll in a Medicare Part D PDP.
+- You will have an annual enrollment period between October 15 and December 7 of each year to enroll in or switch a Medicare Part D PDP.
 Coverage then begins on January 1.

 - Medicare Part D PDPs have monthly premiums and may have deductibles and coinsurance and copayment requirements.
 Information regarding covered medications, costs, and coverage areas is available on Medicare's Web site,

 www.medicare.gov, or by contacting the Wisconsin Prescription Drug Helpline at 1-855-677-2783.
 (Under 60 years old, call Disability Drug Helpline at 1-800-926-4862.)

 - You may be eligible for help to pay for your Medicare Part D prescription drug costs based on your income and resources.
 This is known as the federal Extra Help program or the Low-Income Subsidy (LIS).
 Information is available by contacting the Social Security Administration at 1-800-772-1213 or

 - If you want to know how your health coverage will be affected by enrolling in a Medicare Part D PDP, you can talk to an insurance counselor at the Medigap Helpline at 1-800-242-1060.

 Before enrolling in or changing existing Medicare Part D, Medicare beneficiaries should review how their current drug coverage will be affected; determine how much their annual out-of-pocket expense for prescription medications will be; determine what Part D coverage will be annually for premiums, deductibles, and copayments; and determine if they are eligible for a subsidy to cover expenses under Part D.